-Heart disease, or cardiovascular disease, is a general name for a wide variety of diseases, disorders and conditions that affect the heart and blood vessels.
-Heart disease is the number one cause of death in the United States, according to the Centers for Disease Control and Prevention (Source: CDC).
+Heart disease, or cardiovascular disease, is a general name for diseases, disorders and conditions that affect the heart and blood vessels.
+Heart disease is the number one cause of death in the United States.

-The heart is composed of muscle tissue that requires a steady supply of oxygen in order to pump blood effectively throughout the rest the body.
+The heart is composed of muscle tissue that requires a steady supply of oxygen to pump blood effectively throughout the rest of the body.
 Heart diseases can damage the coronary arteries, which provide oxygen-rich blood to the heart muscle.
 Heart diseases can also impair the functioning or structure of the heart and blood vessels.
-Coronary artery disease causes most heart attacks and is the most common form of heart disease.
+Coronary artery disease causes most heart attacks and is the most common type of heart disease.

 The types of heart disease include:

 Atherosclerosis is a buildup of cholesterol, calcium, and blood clotting material on the walls of the arteries.
 The material that builds up is called plaque.

 Cardiomyopathy is a weakened and enlarged heart muscle.

 Congenital heart defect is a problem with the structure of the heart.

 Coronary artery disease (CAD) is a narrowing of the coronary arteries that supply the heart.
 CAD is primarily due to atherosclerosis.
 Many people use the term “heart disease” for CAD, which can be confusing.

 Heart attack (myocardial infarction) is a lack of oxygenated blood to the heart muscle.